edwardcallow/tesco-jargon/p.md

 #### Products
 The goods sold by Tesco.

+#### Products that matter most (PTMM)
+*Previously know as best sellers*
+Products we can’t ever run out of because we sell the greatest number of them and they are the most important products to our customers.

 #### Progress
 The electronic checkout system which is the software that runs the checkouts.